chakra-ui/chakra-ui/.changeset/happy-pants-tickle.md

 "@chakra-ui/slider": patch
 ---

-fixed a bug where a thumb would not move in case of stacked thumbs
+Fixed a bug where a thumb would not move in case of stacked thumbs